-The Company has elected not to recognize a lease liability or ROU asset for short-term leases (leases with a term of twelve months or less).
-For contracts with lease and non-lease components, the Company has elected not to allocate the contract consideration, and account for the lease and non-lease components as a single lease component.
+The Company does not recognize a lease liability or ROU asset for short-term leases (leases with a term of twelve months or less).
+For contracts with lease and non-lease components, the Company does not allocate the contract consideration, and accounts for the lease and non-lease components as a single lease component.

 The Company's operating leases consist of office facilities, office equipment and cars and the Company's finance leases consist of office equipment and cars.
-The Company's leases have remaining terms of less than one year to 7.9 years, some of which include one or more options to renew, with renewal terms up to six years and some of which include options to terminate the leases within the next four years.
+The Company's leases have remaining terms of less than one year to 8.7 years, some of which include one or more options to renew, with renewal terms up to six years and some of which include options to terminate the leases within the next three years.